 Hello, I'm Ricky Vuckovic

-I'm a Renaissance Videogames Developer and one-person studio in Canberra, Australia.I starting coding when I was 4 years old on my brother’s Commodore 64, a time when entire videogames were made by solo “renaissance developers” or a very small team of multiskilled people.
+I'm a one-person studio and videogame developer in Canberra, Australia.I starting coding when I was 4 years old on my brother’s Commodore 64, a time when entire videogames were made by solo “renaissance developers” or a very small team of multiskilled people.

 Since those days on the C64, I have had near-daily practice in all aspects of game development for 41 years, with 26 years of that professionally in multidisciplinary game development, software development, educational technology, and creative tech.